 Katherine is described as 'Gloucestershire's answer to Joyce Grenfell' and her audiences and students are promised artistic and refreshing presentations filled with humour and repartee.
 She is also a British Master Florist.
 Find out more about Katherine here.

-On the first evening there will be an overview of the course, date and times will be given and a design will be made.
+On the first session there will be an overview of the course, date and times will be given and a design will be made.

 You will need a toolbox if you have one, or a pair of flower cutters.
 A note pad, pen, hand towel and box to transport the design will also be needed.
 Bring a camera/phone to capture your results.